Buy now, pay later: Modern era and emergence of the industry

 In the early 21st century, fintech companies developed systems that allowed installment plan lending to be integrated into the payment flow of online shops, allowing a consumer to receive instant credit at the point of sale and pay for a purchase later, based on an agreed schedule.
-The integration and instant processing elements are what sets BNPL apart from other approaches to consumer lending.
+The integration and instant processing elements are what set BNPL apart from other approaches to consumer lending.